 All newborns deserve a chance at life.
 If you are afraid, alone or unable to cope with caring for your newborn, turn to a Catholic Health Services of Long Island (CHSLI) Safe Haven.
 CHSLI has Safe Havens at all of its hospitals: Good Samaritan in West Islip, Mercy in Rockville Centre, St. Catherine of Siena in Smithtown, St. Charles in Port Jefferson, and St. Francis in Roslyn.
 Come to any of our emergency departments, 24 hours-a-day, 7 days-a-week.

-On July 18, 2000, New York state signed into law the Abandoned Infant Protection Act, which: made it legal for a mother to leave her baby at a Safe Haven within the first five days of life, ensured the mother would not be prosecuted for abandonment and established that police would not investigate.
+On July 18, 2000, New York state signed into law the Abandoned Infant Protection Act, which: made it legal for a mother to leave her baby at a Safe Haven within 30 days of life, ensured the mother would not be prosecuted for abandonment and established that police would not investigate.

 Now, women have a place to turn in their time of need, without fear of persecution for abandonment or police investigation.
 Best of all, the child promptly receives medical attention and Child Protective Services will ensure the child finds a home.